Stafford Heginbotham

 Stafford Heginbotham (12 September 1933 – 21 April 1995) was a British businessman who was chairman of Bradford City football club at the time when 56 people died in the Bradford City stadium fire.
 The fire occurred immediately after the club won league promotion, which mandated a costly upgrading of spectator facilities.
 A book published in 2015 revealed the extent of Heginbotham's fire insurance claims before the disaster, which had led to him being the subject of local innuendo about arson.
 In the light of the book's revelations, the former head of the public inquiry into the disaster maintained that there was still no reason to think there had been anything sinister about the fire, although he acknowledged that Heginbotham's serial insurance claims were cause for suspicion.

 Early career

 In the mid-1950s Heginbotham worked as a salesman for a soft furnishings company, and by the age of 24 he was regarded as the firm's best salesman.
-He married Lorna Silverwood and had two sons, James and Simon.
+He married Lorna Silverwood and had two sons.
 Heginbotham created the "Stafford Heginbotham Castle Trophy Highest Aggregate Wickets" in the Bradford Cricket League.